sendmail

 file on your laptop may look as follows:

-$ hostname -s laptop $ cat .extsmail/externals group { external main { sendmail = "/usr/bin/ssh -q -C -l user main.mymachine.net /usr/sbin/sendmail" } external bk { sendmail = "/usr/bin/ssh -q -C -l user bk.mymachine.net /usr/local/bin/extsmail" } } $and on bk as follows:
+$ hostname -s laptop $ cat .extsmail/externals group { external main { sendmail = "/usr/bin/ssh -q -C -l user main.mymachine.net /usr/sbin/sendmail" } external bk { sendmail = "/usr/bin/ssh -q -C -l user bk.mymachine.net /usr/local/bin/extsmail" } } $

 $ hostname bk.mymachine.net $ cat .extsmail/externals group { external main { sendmail = "/usr/bin/ssh -q -C -l user main.mymachine.net /usr/sbin/sendmail" } } $